Mills Williams Junior Fellowship in Conducting

-Each year, the RNCM selects a Junior Fellow in Conducting.
-This much sought-after Fellowship is tenable for two years and provides an opportunity for a young conductor, about to enter the profession, to gain widespread experience with the full range of the RNCM’s ensembles.
+This much sought-after position, tenable for 12 months, provides one young conductor, about to enter the profession, an opportunity to gain widespread experience with our professional partners and the College’s full range of ensembles.

 Who Can Apply

 There is no age restriction for applying for this fellowship, however, the successful candidate is likely to be a recent graduate with some professional experience.
 The fellowship is open to conductors of all nationalities.